v13b9/streeteasy-monitor/README.md

 EMAIL=[YOUR EMAIL ADDRESS]
 NAME=[YOUR NAME]
 ```
-When the script runs, the listing agent for a matching rental will be sent the above information, and you will receive an automated email from StreetEasy at the address you provided indicating that the message has been sent.
+When the script runs, any matching listings will be sent the above information, and an automated email from StreetEasy will be sent to the address you provided indicating that the message has been sent.

 ### Configure default search parameters and optional filters
 If you choose to run the script by itself or in a cron job, edit the `default` and `filters` dictionaries in `config.py` according to your preferences.